catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 Needs and requirements are always shifting, and priorities are always changing\
 That static roadmap will soon grow outdated

-That’s why the Agile Manifesto suggests that a software team should have the ability to pivot and change direction whenever they need to, with a flexible roadmap that reflects that\
+That’s why the Agile Manifesto suggests that a software team should have the ability to pivot and change direction whenever they need to, with a flexible roadmap that reflects that<br>

 A dynamic roadmap can change from quarter to quarter, sometimes even month to month, and agile teams are able to keep up with those changes